modl-uclouvain/PseudoDojo-verification-scripts/README.md

 ### convergency_tests_submission.py
 Since recommend cutoff energy hints are important information for a pseudopotentials.
 The function *convergency_tests* in this script will submit jobs to test the convergency behavior of pseudopotentials and also for the purpose to obtain hints.

-There are three kind of convergency tests, which are labeled by the key *factory* in the function: etot, delta1, and phonon.
+There are three kinds of convergency test, which are labeled by the key *factory* in the function: etot, delta1, and phonon.
 The convergency results of etot and delta1, combined with the ecut estimated by ONCVPSP will obtain the recommned cutoff energy hints (more details refer to https://doi.org/10.1016/j.cpc.2018.01.012).

+It is noted that phonon related calculations are still not combined to the *main* branch of atomate2/abinit.
+When you care about the phonon behavior, a developer version of atomate2 and abipy are needed, which is available here:
+#### atomate2-phonon
+#### abipy-phonon
+After you pip install eos_workflow, git clone two developer packages above and pip install atomate2-phonon and then abipy-phonon.

+### eos_tests_submission.py